| Energy Category | Projects | Included Technologies |

 Executive Summary

-- Categorical Exclusion authority differs by energy category.
-Fossil fuel CEs are heavily concentrated in oil-and-gas-specific pathways — particularly EPAct 2005 Section 390, and 516 DM 11.9 (BLM Handbook H-1790-1 codes covering routine oil and gas operations, and where applicable the Energy Policy Act 2005 Section 390 statutory CE for federal oil and gas leases).
-Decarbonization CEs are more diffuse, with B3.6, B1.3, 516 DM 11.9, and B5.1 prominent.
+- Categorical Exclusions are more concentrated in fossil fuel than decarbonization projects.
+Fossil fuel CEs are heavily concentrated in oil-and-gas-specific pathways — particularly EPAct 2005 Section 390, and 516 DM 11.9, whereas decarbonization CEs are more diffuse B3.6, B1.3, 516 DM 11.9, and B5.1 (see Figure 5).

 This report delivers: